Ian-Kobi/Pine-Script/README.md

 These are all indicators coded in Pine Script.
 In order for these scripts to run, they must be copied and pasted into TradingView.com's native IDE, Pine Editor.
+I've included a picture for data visualization purposes.

 ### Money Flow
 This indicator tracks money flowing in and out of a security.
 Best used wtih Tick Data.